Ginseng as a Remedy for Chemo Fatigue

 By Amy Loschert, ND

 About The Author

 Amy Loschert, ND, is a naturopathic doctor with a specialty in naturopathic oncology.
 She has been practicing since 2003 in Arizona and Colorado.
-She graduated from the College of William and Mary with an undergraduate degree in kinesiology and psychology.
-Loschert received her doctoral degree in naturopathic medicine from the Southwest College of Naturopathic Medicine and Health Sciences.
+She graduated from the College of William and Mary, Williamsburg, Virginia, with an undergraduate degree in kinesiology and psychology.
+Loschert received her doctoral degree in naturopathic medicine from the Southwest College of Naturopathic Medicine and Health Sciences, Tempe, Arizona.
 She has experience working with a variety of specialty populations, including children within the autism spectrum, adolescents with drug addiction, and women suffering from a variety of hormonal and metabolic imbalances.
 In her current position with Cancer Treatment Centers of America at Western Regional Medical Center, she works as part of an integrative oncology team supporting patients through their journeys with cancer.

 Barton DL, Liu H, Dakhil SR, et al. Wisconsin Ginseng (Panax quinquefolius) to improve cancer-related fatigue: a randomized, double-blind trial.
 J Natl Cancer Inst.
 2013 Aug 21;105(16):1230-1238.

 A double-blind trial randomized cancer patients to receive 2,000 mg of Panax quinquefolius (American or Wisconsin ginseng) versus placebo for cancer-related fatigue (CRF).